 Azure Active Directory (Azure AD) includes a user account provisioning service that helps automate the provisioning de-provisioning of user accounts in SaaS apps and other systems, for the purpose of end-to-end identity lifecycle management.
 Azure AD supports pre-integrated user provisioning connectors for all of the applications and systems in the "Featured" section of the Azure AD application gallery.

 This article describes how to check the status of provisioning jobs after they have been set up, and how to troubleshoot the provisioning of individual users and groups.

 Provisioning connectors are set up and configured using the Azure portal, by following the provided documentation for the supported application.
 Once configured and running, provisioning jobs can be reported on using one of two methods:

-Azure management portal - This article primarily describes retrieving report information from the Azure portal, which provides both a provisioning summary report as well as detailed provisioning audit logs for a given application.
+- Azure portal - This article primarily describes retrieving report information from the Azure portal, which provides both a provisioning summary report as well as detailed provisioning audit logs for a given application.

 This article uses the following terms, defined below:

-Target System - The repository of users that the Azure AD provisioning service synchronizes to.
-This is typically a SaaS application (examples: Salesforce, ServiceNow, Google Apps, Dropbox for Business), but in some cases can be an on-premises system such as Active Directory (example: Workday Inbound Synchronization to Active Directory).
+- Target System - The repository of users that the Azure AD provisioning service synchronizes to.
+This is typically a SaaS application (examples: Salesforce, ServiceNow, G Suite, Dropbox for Business), but in some cases can be an on-premises system such as Active Directory (example: Workday Inbound Synchronization to Active Directory).

 Azure Active Directory > Enterprise Applications > All applications > LinkedIn Elevate